Priyanka Chopra Joins Janta Curfew ‘In Spirit’ From USA; Gives Shout-Out To Heroes Of COVID-19

 Coming back to Priyanka Chopra, the actress and her hubby Nick Jonas are currently under self-quarantine in the US.
 Amid the Coronvirus outbreak, ‘NickYanka’ are spending some quality time together in home.

-Recently, PeeCee shared a picture of a photo of herself resting on Nick’s lap with her German Shepherd dog, Gino by herself.
+Recently, PeeCee shared a picture of herself resting on Nick’s lap with her German Shepherd dog, Gino resting by her.
 The netizens went all hearts over the picture.

 Janta Curfew: Akshay Kumar And Hrithik Roshan Clap & Clang Plates To Applaud COVID-19 Heroes